bookercodes/pusher-chatkit-tut/README.md

 ## Introduction

-In this tutorial, you’ll learn how to build a chat app with React and [Pusher Chatkit](https://pusher.com/chatkit).
+In this tutorial, you’ll learn how to build a chat app with React and [Chatkit](https://pusher.com/chatkit).
 When we're done we'll have a chat complete with **Typing indicators**, a **"Who's online" list**, and **message history**:

 <ANIMATION OF FINAL DEMO>

 If you think this sounds like a lot to tackle in one tutorial...
 You would normally be right.
-However, because we're going to be using [Pusher Chatkit](pusher.com/chatkit), we can more or less focus exclisively on the front-end React code while Chatkit does the heavy lifting on the back-end.
+However, because we're going to be using [Chatkit](pusher.com/chatkit), we can more or less focus exclisively on the front-end React code while Chatkit does the heavy lifting on the back-end.

 Before delving into the walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html).
 The main focus of this tutorial is Chatkit.